rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   #### Examples of building relationships<br>

   <br>
-  To incoporate multiple nodes in a MATCH statement you must use relationships to connect the nodes and then use the `RETURN` clause to get data from the nodes in the query.
-Use the following guide to help you to build your query:
+  To include multiple nodes in a TQL MATCH statement, you must use relationships to connect the nodes and then use the `RETURN` clause to reference the aliases with nodes and attributes to return data.<b>
+   Use the following guidelines to help you to build your query:

    1. Select the Nodes that you want to use in your query.<br>
-   2. Identify the node attributes that store the information you require.<br>
+   2. Identify the node attributes that you want data from.<br>
-   3. Identify any relationships that are required to connect nodes that hold your targeted data.<br>
+   3. Identify relationships to connect nodes that hold your targeted data.<br>
    4. Write your MATCH statement.

   <br>